 Now that you’re aware of the value that domain forwarding can offer you, you can set up domain forwarding for yourself in just a few simple steps.

-First, head to the Website.com website and log in to your account.
+Head to the Website.com website and log into your newly created account.
 Once you’ve logged in, click the “Domain Forwarding” tab in the top menu bar of the page.

 On the new page you arrive on, toggle on the “Enable Domain Forwarding” option.